 Make sure your eyelashes are clean and dry with no mascara or makeup remover residue.
 Apply a layer of petroleum jelly to the skin around the eyes to protect it from stray dye.
 For extra insurance against stains, you can place strips of paper towel underneath your eyes.
 (They’ll stick to your skin thanks to the petroleum jelly.)

 Dip your clean mascara wand into the color and roll it around to ensure the bristles are evenly coated.
 Then, start applying the tint to your lashes as if you are putting on mascara.
 Start with the lower lashes to avoid smearing the tint on the upper lashes.
 And remember to dot the very tips, which are always the lightest.

 Head to the sink and use wet cotton pads to gently wipe off your lashes.
 Note: It may get a tad messy.
 You’ll need a few passes with the cotton pads, and a quick rinse will help get the last bits.

-Brow bonus: Whether you create your own tint or buy it from the drugstore, the color can be used to darken your eyebrows too.
+Whether you create your own tint or buy it from the drugstore, the color can be used to darken your eyebrows, too.

-Next, take a look at how our wellness editor dyes her brows with beard dye (really).
+Next, take a look at how a wellness editor dyes her brows with beard dye (really).